hillmandj/clrs-algorithms/ch-2/problem-set.md

 **2-1 Insertion Sort on Small Arrays in Merge Sort**

-> Although merge sort runs in `O(n * log(n))` worst-case time and insertion sort runs in O(n<sup>2</sup>) worst-case time, the constant factors in insertion sort can make it faster in practice for small problem sizes on many machines.
+> Although merge sort runs in &Omicron;(n * log(n)) worst-case time and insertion sort runs in &Omicron;(n<sup>2</sup>) worst-case time, the constant factors in insertion sort can make it faster in practice for small problem sizes on many machines.
 Thus, it makes sense to coarsen the leaves of the recursion by using insertion sort within merge sort when subproblems become sufficiently small.
 Consider a modification to merge sort in which n/k sublists of length k are sorted using insertion sort and then merged using the standard merging mechanism, where k is a value to be determined.

-> a) Show that insertion sort can sort the n/k sublists, each of length k, in O(nk) worst-case time
+> a) Show that insertion sort can sort the n/k sublists, each of length k, in &Omicron;(nk) worst-case time

-If Insertion Sort runs in the worst-case runtime of O(k<sup>2</sup>) for each sublist, if you have to sort n values of k sublists it becomes: O(n/k * k<sup>2</sup>), which is equal to O(nk).
+If Insertion Sort runs in the worst-case runtime of &Omicron;(k<sup>2</sup>) for each sublist, if you have to sort n values of k sublists it becomes: &Omicron;(n/k * k<sup>2</sup>), which is equal to &Omicron;(nk).

-> b) Show how to merge the sublists in O(n * log(n/k)) worst-case time.
+> b) Show how to merge the sublists in &Omicron;(n * log(n/k)) worst-case time.

 In practice, this would involve "trimming down" the length of the recurrence tree, such that once each sublist reaches the length of k, there is no further recursion needed and insertion sort is employed.
 This would mean that rather than having log(n) levels of recursion, we have log(n) - log(k) levels of recursion.
 Using logarithmic mathematical rules, when you substract two logarithms that is equal to dividing them, so our final result is log(n/k).

-> c) Given that the modified algorithm runs in O(nk + n * log(n/k)) worst case time, what is the largest value of k as a function of n for which the modified algorithm has the same running time as standard merge sort, in terms of O-notation?
+> c) Given that the modified algorithm runs in &Omicron;(nk + n * log(n/k)) worst case time, what is the largest value of k as a function of n for which the modified algorithm has the same running time as standard merge sort, in terms of &Omicron;-notation?

-If k is equal to 1, it would produce the exact same runtime as the original merge sort, as that would yield O(n + n * log(n)), in which we drop the lower-order / constant term such that it becomes O(n * log(n)).
+If k is equal to 1, it would produce the exact same runtime as the original merge sort, as that would yield &Omicron;(n + n * log(n)), in which we drop the lower-order / constant term such that it becomes &Omicron;(n * log(n)).
 That said, should we want k to be greater than 1, we could express k as a function of n and as long as f(k) is similar to the log(n) then it would have the same asymptotics.

 > d) How should we choose k in practice?